mindmix/next-fixture/README.md

 	$ fixture 5 relative

 Adding the option 'relative' will tell you how many days until the match

+	$ fixture chelsea both
+	$ fixture 5 both

+Adding the option 'both' will show both the date and how many days until the match

 I trigger the command using [GeekTool](http://projects.tynsoe.org/en/geektool/) so that I have the info displaying on my desktop.